reactioncommerce/reaction-docs/developer/testing/react_testing.md

   npm test
 ```

-To update snapshots (must have jest installed globally on local machine):
+To update snapshots (must have Jest installed globally on local machine):

 ```sh
   jest -u
 ```

+With Jest installed locally you can run a bunch of other useful options.
+Find these options [here](https://facebook.github.io/jest/docs/cli.html).

+## Creating tests

+To create tests, create a file with the extension `*.test.js` or `*.spec.js`.
+When `npm test` is run no special instructions are needed for Jest to recognize the test files.

+Jest utilizes the **Jasmine assertion library** therefore the syntax of the tests will be very familiar to developers who've used Jasmine before.

 ## Unit Testing